edumachuca/calculator/README.md

 ## What is the use of this Repo

-This project is a simple calculator that handles input changes, user interaction, and complex calculations.
+This project is a simple calculator that handles input changes and user interaction.
 This project demonstrate the following:

 1. Chained calculations, thanks to a "previous operand" and a "current operand".